hborla/swift-org-website/documentation/concurrency/index.md

 Global variables in a `main.swift` file are implicit isolated to `@MainActor`, and `static func main` is implicitly isolated to `@MainActor`.

-#### Switching between isolation domains
+#### Suspension points

 A task can switch between isolation domains when a function in one isolation domain calls a function in a different isolation domain.
 When a call crosses an isolation boundary, that call must be made asynchronously, because the destination isolation domain might be busy running other tasks.
-The task will be suspended until the destination isolation domain is free to run the function.
+In that case, the task will be suspended until the destination isolation domain is free to run the function.
+A suspension point does not block, meaning the current isolation domain (and the thread it is currently running on) are freed up to perform other work.
+The Swift concurrency runtime expects code to never block on future work, allowing the system to always make forward progress, which eliminates a common source of deadlocks in concurrent code.

+Potential suspension points are marked in source code with the `await` keyword.
+The `await` keyword indicates that the call might suspend at runtime; `await` does not force a suspension point, and the function being called might only suspend under certain dynamic conditions, so it's possible that a call marked with `await` doesn't actually suspend.
+In any case, explicitly marking potential suspension points is important in concurrent code because suspensions indicate the end of a critical section.
+Because the current isolation domain is freed up to perform other work, actor-isolated state may change across a suspension point.
+As such, your critical sections should always be written in synchronous code.

 ### Passing data across isolation boundaries